 Even when they’re too young for their eyes to open, kittens need to knead, says Katy Nelson, DVM, Virginia-based veterinarian and Freshpet ambassador.
 Nursing kitties push around when suckling to get their mother’s glands to release more milk, she says.
 No one is totally sure why the habit lasts through adulthood, but there are a few theories.

 For one thing, because felines grow up associating kneading with the comfort of Mama Cat and her milk, the habit might be soothing.
 They don’t think about food when they do it anymore, but it’s just plain relaxing, as evidenced by the mad purrs you might hear while they do it.
 (Find out the surprising reason cats purr.)
 “Like a kid sucking a thumb, it’s a calming thing,” says Dr. Nelson.
 “A lot of cats have their eyes closed and look like they’re completely zenned out.”
+These are the 11 cat cancer signs you need to look out for.

 Another theory is that cats knead to mark their territory.
 Cats have scent glands in two places: their faces and paws.
 When felines rub their faces against the furniture or go to town on a scratching post, they’re leaving their scent—and same goes for kneading.
 Paws are the only places where cats sweat, which means rubbing them against something leaves that smell, says Dr. Nelson.